antarctica/pyremotenode/README.md

 Set up a virtual environment:

-mkvirtualenv -p `which python3.2` -a . -r requirements.txt pyscheduler
+mkvirtualenv -p `which python3.2` -a . -r requirements.txt pyremotenode